 Cape St. Mary's

-I know sea animals best.
-Sea anemones live on the seafloor here.
-They have squishy bodies.
-They glue themselves to rocks to stay in place.
-Their long tentacles sting and grab passing prey.
+Sea anemones live on the seafloor.
+These invertebrates have squishy bodies.
+They can be as small as a button or big as a teacup.
+They cement themselves to rocks to stay in place despite the waves.
+Their long tentacles sting and grab prey that get too close.

 The waters around Newfoundland are full of anemones and other life.